Mohit9548/CODETECH-Task1/README.md

 Income and Spending Patterns: Insights into how different income levels and spending scores influence customer segmentation.
 For instance, high-income customers may show different spending patterns compared to low-income customers.
 Demographic Trends: Understanding how age and gender influence spending behavior and segmentation.

+Contribution

+Feel free to open issues or submit pull requests if you have suggestions or improvements.
+For major changes, please open an issue first to discuss what you would like to change.

+License

+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgments

+The dataset is sourced from the Mall Customers Dataset.
+Special thanks to the creators of the libraries and tools used in this analysis.